 - o Press and hold the gun switch, Electromagnetic gas valve is turned on.
-The shielding gas stars to flow. - 0-1 Pre-gas time. - 1-2 Arc is ignited at t1 and then output the setting value of start current. - 2 Loosen the gun switch, the output current slopes up from the start current. - 2-3 The output current rises to the setting value, the upslope time can be adjusted. - 3-4 Welding process.
+The shielding gas stars to flow. - 0-1 Pre-gas time. - 1 Initiation of the welding arc. - 1-2 The rise time of the welding current. - 2 Loosen the gun switch, the output current slopes up from the start current. - 2-3 The output current rises to the setting value (lw or lb), the upslope time can be adjusted. - 3 Achieving the set value of welding current. - 3-4 Welding process.
 During this period, the gun switch is loosen. - 4 Press the torch switch again, the welding current will drop in accordance with the selected down-slope time. - 4-5 The output current slopes down to the crater current.
-The downslope time can be adjusted. - 5-6 The crater current time. - 6 Loosen the gun switch, stop arc and keep on argon flowing. - 6-7 Post-gas time. - 7 Electromagnetic valve is closed and stop argon flowing.
+The downslope time can be adjusted. - 5 Achieving the desired current end. - 5-6 The crater current time. - 6 Loosen the gun switch, stop arc and keep on argon flowing. - 6-7 Post-gas time. - 7 Electromagnetic valve is closed and stop argon flowing.
 Welding is finished.